Mayfield, Browns move closer to playoffs, top Giants 20-6

 INJURED

 Browns: RG Chris Hubbard hurt a knee on Cleveland’s second offensive play after he started in place of the injured Wyatt Teller.
 He didn’t return. … DT Sheldon Richardson also didn’t come back after he injured his neck in the third quarter.
+Stefanski said X-rays were negative.

-Giants: Top cornerback James Bradberry was out after he had a close contact with an individual who tested positive for the coronavirus, and was placed on the COVID-19 list on Thursday.
+Giants: Top cornerback James Bradberry was out after being placed on the COVID-19 list on Thursday.
+He had close contact with an individual who tested positive for the coronavirus.

 UP NEXT